-• If you have any severe, life-threatening allergies.

-If you have ever had a life-threatening allergic reaction after a previous dose of meningococcal ACWY vaccine, or if you have a severe allergy to any part of this vaccine, you should not get this vaccine.
-Your provider can tell you about the vaccine's ingredients.

-• If you are pregnant or breastfeeding.
+- If you have any severe, life-threatening allergies.
+If you have ever had a life-threatening allergic reaction after a previous dose of serogroup B meningococcal vaccine, or if you have a severe allergy to any part of this vaccine, you should not get the vaccine.
+Tell your health care provider if you any severe allergies that you know of, including a severe allergy to latex.
+He or she can tell you about the vaccine's ingredients. - If you are pregnant or breastfeeding.
 There is not very much information about the potential risks of this vaccine for a pregnant woman or breastfeeding mother.
 It should be used during pregnancy only if clearly needed.